webbcam/debugserver-js/docs/api.rst

 Requests
 --------
 Requests are sent to the DebugServer to execute a command.
 A Request will always have a "name" field.

-A Request may also have an "args" field if the command takes any parameters.
-The "args" field is a JSON object with its fields being specific to the command's arguments.
+    - The "args" field is a JSON object representing the key-val arguments for the command

 +----------------+---------+----------------------------------+----------------------------+--------------------------------------+
 | Key            | Type    | Description                      | Values                     | Required                             |